TECHNICAL ARTICLE case

-For the absorption of movements in pipe systems, the pipe designer can choose between the installation of expansion joints, or other flexible solutions such as a pipe loop.
+Let’s talk about Expansion Joints vs. alternative flexible solutions.
+For the absorption of movements in pipe systems, the pipe designer can choose between the installation of Expansion Joints, or other flexible solutions such as a pipe loop.
 Pipe loops also allow movements of the pipe system, but only in the axial direction of the pipe system.

 What are pipe loops?